|Install Guide||Ordering Guide||« Tech Sheet »||Contact/Quote|

-It is important to check the walls you want to cover before you order InSoFast.
+It is important to inspect the walls you want to cover before you order InSoFast.
 InSoFast panels are not suitable for every project.
 If you have a question call or contact us.
 It is up to you to decide if you have the skills necessary to tackle leveling a wall using these advanced techniques.
 A wall must be repaired and stabilized structurally.
 Containers should be hammered flat and true and all rust spots and hole fixed.
 InSoFast panels are designed to be applied to structurally sound walls.

 Dry stack your wall with InSoFast panels.
 Whether you are working in a basement or a shipping container projects the goal and methods are similar.
 The goal is to mimic the intended final installation but without physically attaching the panels.
-Once the walls are set up, shim the panels using 4″ deck or drywall screws and a straight edge.
+Once the walls are set up, one option is to shim the panels using 4″ deck or drywall screws and a straight edge.
 Screw through the panel’s stud until the screw comes in contact with solid wall.
 Then, slowly continue screwing so that the panels are ratcheted outward and become plumb or vertically even with your straight edge.

 At this point, the unique position of each panel and its screw shims is critical.
 They need to be placed in these exact positions again during the final installation.
 So mark number or label your panels this will aid you in reconstructing your wall later.

 The set screws serve as a guide for the amount and type of adhesive you will apply during the actual installation.
 Determine a method for deconstructing the walls.
 We find that simply removing the panels in reverse order is most beneficial to the workflow.

 Where the set screw protrudes less than ⅜” from the back of the panel, apply PL Premium 3X Stronger adhesive to the dovetailed stud.
 PL Premium adhesive is designed to be able to span gaps this size and smaller.